 If you get a chance, check out A new way of thinking by Claire from The Pramshed.
 Claire was at the Lucky Things Meet Up in January and shared a really nice perspective on her blog.

 The Lucky Things Meet Ups are friendly and inclusive networking events for women.
-News about Lucky Things Meet Up dates in other UK cities is on its way soon.
-Please get in touch at email@example.com if you’d like to hear more about 2017 dates.
+Please get in touch at email@example.com if you’d like to hear more about new dates.